nkinnan/esphome-pace-bms/README.md

     temperature_count:
       name: "Temperature Count"

-    # Generally the first four temperatures are cell measurements and the last two are
+    # Generally the first four (or last four) temperatures are cell measurements and the other two are
-    # MOSFET / Environment or Environment / MOSFET with the order of those two depending on manufacturer
+    # MOSFET / Environment or Environment / MOSFET, but this is manufacturer specific
     temperature_01:
       name: "Cell Temperature 1"
     temperature_02: